tarantool/doc/sphinx/reference_lua/msgpack.rst

     Convert a MsgPack string to a Lua object.

     :param string: a string formatted as MsgPack.
+    :return:

-    :return: the original contents formatted as a Lua table.
+    * the original contents formatted as a Lua table;
+    * the number of bytes that were decoded.

     :rtype: table

 .. _msgpack-null: